cu-swe4s-fall-2025/assignment-2-python-refresher-nbratset/README.md

 3. If running your script with bash, also make sure **run.sh** is installed and modified to match your filenames and arguments.

 # Changelog
+## 9-30-2025 by Natalie Bratset
+### General
+- added src and test directories
+    - src: where the python scripts and any data files live
+    - test: where functional and unit tests live
+- added functional and unit tests in: test/func and test/unit
+### my_utils.py
+- added mean, median, and standard deviation functions
+    - Input: an array
+    - Output: single value float with mean, median, or stdev of all elements in array.

+### print_fires.py
+- added optional commandline argument for operator
+    - Usage: -o or --operator
+    - Options: mean, median, stdev, or all

 ## 9-18-2025 by Natalie Bratset
 ### my_utils.py
 - added error handling